-A cornerstone feature of improving patients’ experiences is to embrace new technologies as they become available.
+A cornerstone feature of improving hygiene standards and patients’ experiences is by embrace new technologies as they become available.
 One such technology that has a pivotal role to play in improving healthcare is switchable glass.
 This innovative modern technology utilizes a switchable liquid crystal film and durable glazing to deliver a number of benefits to medical facilities.

 Cross-contamination from highly contagious pathogens such as MRSA is a growing problem in hospitals.
 A key benefit of switchable privacy glass is that hospital staff can easily observe a patient by flicking a switch, without risking cross-contamination of infectious diseases.